ESDeezknee/ESDeezknee/README.md

 ### MySQL issue when using docker compose

-1. On your MAMP/WAMP with you mySQL
+1. On your MAMP/WAMP with your mySQL
 2. Ensure that root account password is 'root'
 3. Enter the following into your terminal: